fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_101_eclipse.contents.rst

 Well, Eclipse has lots of things you can configure, and below are some things that really make a difference...

-Actually, there is only 1 tip currently, but I intend to make it grow with the questions I receive about it, now that I have a good place to put those :)

 Configuring auto-refresh
 ========================